-These are notes to be aware of when upgrading projects from Unity 4 to Unity 5, if your project uses custom shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+These are notes to be aware of when upgrading projects from Unity 4 to Unity 5, if your project uses custom shaderA program that runs on the GPU.
 More info

 See in Glossary code.